Charles Fenno Jacobs: Recognition

-A photograph of Jacobs was in The Family of Man exhibition, created by Edward Steichen in 1955 at the Museum of Modern Art in New York, which resulted in a book of the same name.
-Since then Jacobs' work has appeared in several major shows and a book Steichen at War: The Navy's Pacific Air Battles.
+Other interests

 In later life, Jacobs opened two restaurants, one on Maryland's Eastern Shore—grudgingly frying up hamburgers when obliged to instead of his wonderful soft shelled crabs with smithfield ham or chicken à la Maryland—and one in Marlboro, Vermont, where he fed, among others, the members of the Budapest Quartet and pianist Rudolf Serkin.
-A glowing review in the New York Times by Craig Claiborne provided him with customers for a summer.
+A glowing review in The New York Times by Craig Claiborne provided him with customers for a summer.

 Later he became an editor for a yachting magazine named Skipper based in Annapolis, Maryland, whose chief editor was Victor Jorgensen, fellow Navy photographer and longtime friend.
 A lover of yachting who once took his first wife down the Mississippi River, Jacobs bought a beautiful Old Matthews 42 foot yacht on which he traveled down the inland waterway to Florida.
 He lived on the boat several years with his third wife, Gloria.
 They were divorced but remained close friends for the rest of their lives.

+Jacobs continued to take photographs through the early 1970s, combining his interests in travel and boating.
 He eventually and reluctantly retired and he died suddenly in Englewood, New Jersey, with his then partner, Helen Herbstman.